SirFik78/GitHubproject/README.md

-# This is README.md file.
-# It contains description about the project.
- “This is first commit”
-  “This commit is from master branch”
+# GitHubproject
+# The project will use Maven Java
+# It will contain some Java code